ElektraInitiative/libelektra/doc/help/elektra-faq.md

 It provides some techniques for reloading but they are optional (but we recommend that you keep the in-memory and persistent configuration in sync via notification).

-## I am stuck.
-Where can I get help?

-If this FAQ does not contain your question, [please open an issue](https://git.libelektra.org/issues).
-You can simply remove all template text and it is enough if the issue only contains your question.
-If you want you can [label it as question](https://git.libelektra.org/issues/labels/question), but we can also categorize it for you.

-Please do not waste too much time to find something out yourself.
-Information where people get stuck is valuable to improve Elektra and its documentation.
-Even if you find out directly after you posted the question: the pointer can be helpful for other people having the same problem.

 ## Is this an actual problem of Elektra or is it just me?